 Clark County is investigating another case of measles.
 An unvaccinated child returned from an international flight on Thursday, Nov.
 14.

 The Oregon Health Authority announced Saturday that there are two new cases of measles in the area after a person with the disease passed through the Portland International Airport earlier this month.

 Multnomah County health authorities say a person with measles entered Portland through the airport last weekend, potentially exposing people who were also at PDX at the time.

-Oregon health officials announced a new measles threat in the Portland area on Saturday.
+Health officials are battling a new outbreak of measles in the Portland area.

 SALEM – With more than 100 opponents of mandatory school vaccinations looking on, an undeterred Oregon House of Representatives passed a bill on Monday that removes non-medical exemptions for school-aged children.

 The vaccination bill that has roiled the Oregon Legislature, spurred large protests and emotionally charged testimony will get a full vote in the state House of Representatives next week.